foxamanda2/FirstBankOfSuncoast/README.md

 ##Data

 - Class transaction

-  --Amount-int (The price you want) --Savings/Checking-string Type ()
+  - Amount-int (The price you want)
-  --Transfer--string
+  - Savings/Checking-string Type ()
+  - Transfer--string

   - new list <transaction> csv

-  --Behaviors that a property can do limited to transaction.
+  - Behaviors that a property can do limited to transaction.
-  --Behavior to describe the transaction
+  - Behavior to describe the transaction

 > var customerChoice= false;
 > While (customerChoice==false);

 - Menu Options

-  -- Deposit to Savings
+  - Deposit to Savings
-  --Deposit to checkings
+  - Deposit to checkings
-  --withdraw from savings
+  - withdraw from savings
-  --Withdraw from checkings
+  - Withdraw from checkings
-  --View Checking and Savings history
+  - View Checking and Savings history
-  --if (customerChoice=="quit"){
+  - if (customerChoice=="quit"){
     customerChoice=true;
     }
-  --Quit Option
+  - Quit Option

   ##Algorithm

   class Transaction

   - Class transaction
-    --Amount-int (The price you want)
+    - Amount-int (The price you want)
-    --Savings/Checking-string Type ()
+    - Savings/Checking-string Type ()
-    --Transfer--string
+    - Transfer--string

   1. Welcome to the bank
      var userChoice=false;